 (1) A Veterans Remain Coordinator shall be appointed by a county under the provisions set forth in ORS.

 (a) Qualifications of a Veterans Remains Coordinator shall include (Is there qualifications – Background Check, must be cleared by county for access to records.
 Any Funeral establishment requirements?)
+No.

 (b) Counties may use volunteer Veteran Remain Coordinators.
 Volunteers must be trained by the County VSO to meet basic eligibility criteria for access to information, office procedures and other county specific criteria for volunteer work as directed by the County VSO.
+This is really good.

 (c) Counties may elect to appoint already assigned Veteran Service Officers additional duties as Veterans Remain Coordinator